Food hygiene rating scheme

 Once the form and the payment have been received, a food safety officer will carry out an unannounced inspection of your business.

-Whilst some businesses may perceive that the charge entitles them to 'buy more stars' within the rating system, this is not the case.
+While some businesses may perceive that the charge entitles them to 'buy more stars' within the rating system, this is not the case.
 The charge is for a full inspection and re-rating of their food business, which will be scored against the same criteria and following the same guidance, as the initial inspection.
 Please be advised that the FHRS rating could drop if improvements have not been made or additional contraventions are identified.

 Where will the food hygiene rating be displayed?